ben594/align/README.md

 5. To merge the changes into the main project so others can add on top of your work, you need to open a merge request.
 This request is an open invitation for your teammates to take a look at your code, make sure the changes look good to them, and then incorporate them onto the main branch for others to use.
 To open a merge request, click on 'merge requests' in the left hand navigation bar, and then hit the blue 'New merge request' button at the top right.
 It will ask you to select a source branch.
 For our example above this would be the `query-feature` branch.
 For the target branch, leave it as main.
 6. Once the merge request is created, ping your teammates to take a look at it.
 If they think it's acceptable, they just need to click 'merge' and the code you've written get's incorporated.
 Now you can safely delete the `query-feature` branch on gitlab.
 Done!

+## Important! before you push to the repo: Hide Passwords

+For all your password/secret key needs, use `.flaskenv`.
+This file is NOT tracked by git and it was automatically generated when you first ran `install.sh` (from a template file).
+You can change any credentials in this file.
+Only share this file securely with your teammates, but don't check it into git.

+You can randomly generate passwords with this tool: https://www.lastpass.com/password-generator